n8cotoa/save_princess/README.md

 ```
 * The terminal will out put the moves to save the princess

+* Go to project directory
+* Movie into lib directory
 * To run 'Bot saves princess - 2, execute:
 ```
 ruby save_princess_two.rb